facil-io/cstl/stl_slices/002 logging.md

 Reports an error unless condition is met, printing out `msg` using `FIO_LOG_FATAL` and aborting (not exiting) the application.

-In addition, a `SIGINT` will be sent to the process and any of it's children before aborting the application, because consistency is important.

-**Note**: `msg` MUST be a string literal.
+Note, this macro will **only** raise a `SIGINT` signal, but will not exit the program.
+This is designed to allow debuggers to catch these occurrences and continue execution when possible.

 -------------------------------------------------------------------------------